petrukhnov/jobsite-static-gen/README.md

 # Deploying website

 - To generate and deploy the static website from your local machine manually, run `gulp deploy`.
 The environment needs to be specified via the `-e` option or `TFOX_ENV` environment variable.

-- For AWS-deployed builds: when updating contents on prismic.io, a webhook would trigger a new build of the public website through the integrated NodeJS application and corresponding gulp tasks.
+- For AWS-deployed builds: When updating contents on prismic.io, a webhook on `POST /prismic-hook` triggers a new build of the public website through the integrated NodeJS application and the corresponding gulp `deploy` task.